-- The care people received was person centred and based on their individual needs. - Care records were detailed and contained all relevant and current information regarding people's needs.
-Records were reviewed in a timely manner when people's needs changed so that staff had access to the most up-to-date information. - Staff knew people's likes, dislikes and preferences and used this knowledge to care and support people in the way they wanted, such as, how they preferred to spend their time.
+- The care people received was person centred and based on their individual needs. - Staff knew people's likes, dislikes and preferences and used this knowledge to care and support people in the way they wanted, such as, how they preferred to spend their time.